Identification

 Age assessment of unaccompanied children

-The procedure for identifying unaccompanied children is governed by guidance and case law.
-At the screening stage, where a person appears to an Immigration Officer or the Home Office caseworker to be under 18, policy guidance is that they are to be treated as a child.
 In case of doubt, the person should be treated as though they are under 18 until there is sufficient evidence to the contrary.[7]
-Where their appearance strongly suggests to the officer that they are significantly over 18, the asylum seeker is treated as an adult.
+Where their appearance strongly suggests to the officer that they are significantly over 18, the asylum applicant is treated as an adult.
 In this case, an age assessment can be triggered by the young person or any third party referring to the local authority for an age assessment.
 However, the result of immediate treatment as an adult while this process is ongoing means that people who are in fact under 18 will be treated as adult in the asylum and support processes.

-If the Home Office has referred to a local authority because they felt there was doubt about the claimed age, the social worker responsible for an assessment must assure the Home Office that they have considered the age and this would usually be communicated a child through an agreed template.[14]
+If the Home Office has referred to a local authority because they felt there was doubt about the claimed age, the social worker responsible for an assessment must assure the Home Office that they have considered the age and this would usually be communicated to a child through an agreed template.[11]
 A stand-alone assessment is not necessary but the Home Office must be satisfied that the areas listed on the template have been considered by the social worker.
 The Home Office must also be satisfied that any assessment complies with case law – often referred to as ‘Merton compliant’ as Merton was the first piece of case law dealing with the lawful procedure for age assessments.
-It would then be usual for the Home Office to adopt the age decided by the social worker but more detail is given in guidance.[15]
+It would then be usual for the Home Office to adopt the age decided by the social worker but more detail is given in guidance.[12]

 Social workers conducting age assessments must comply with all case law which includes the need to be registered social workers, trained in conducting age assessments, adhere to correct procedures including taking into account all relevant information.
 Assessments must be conducted in the presence of an ‘appropriate adult’ and a written record made.
 Guidance issued by the Association of Directors of Children’s Services (ADCS) in October 2015 gives more detail about lawful procedure and good practice.[16]